gbitten/kernel-notes/compiling-preempt-rt/index.md

 ### Set build options for real-time systems

-Use your preferred kernel config method (ex: ```make menuconfig```) to set the following config options:
+Use your preferred kernel config method (ex: ```make menuconfig```) to set the following options:

 * PREEMPT_RT_FULL = y
 * HIGH_RES_TIMERS = y

 ## Compile and install the kernel

-Those are the main methods I use to compile and install the kernel.
+These are the main methods I use to compile and install the kernel.

 ### Method 1